mantidproject/mantid/docs/source/algorithms/ReflectometryReductionOneAuto-v3.rst

 :ref:`algm-PolarizationCorrectionWildes` as appropriate.

 The result will be a new workspace in wavelength, which will override the previous one.
-This will then be used as in input to re-run :ref:`algm-ReflectometryReductionOne` to calculate the new output workspaces in Q, which in turn will override the existing workspaces in Q. Note that when run with a workspace that is already summed and converted to wavelength,
+This will then be used as an input to re-run :ref:`algm-ReflectometryReductionOne` to calculate the new output workspaces in Q, which in turn will override the existing workspaces in Q. Note that when run with a workspace that is already summed and converted to wavelength,